Alex Gorbachev at Oracle Open World 2009: Speaking Schedule

 And don’t forget about Bloggers Meetup this year.
 I’m organizing it with the help of OTN and it should be good fun this year.

-7 comments on “Alex Gorbachev at Oracle Open World 2009: Speaking Schedule”
+7 Responses to “Alex Gorbachev at Oracle Open World 2009: Speaking Schedule”